jscher2000/scrounger/README.md

 # scrounger
 Session History Scrounger for Firefox

+_Note: The following new repository may update more promptly than this one:_ https://github.com/jscher2000/Firefox-File-Utilities

 This script decompresses LZ4-compressed session history files such as recovery.jsonlz4.
 It can extract URLs from a variety of session history files without requiring valid JSON (it splits on various text strings).

 From https://www.jeffersonscher.com/res/scrounger.html